-Christopher R. Browning is Frank Porter Graham Professor of History Emeritus at the University of North Carolina at Chapel Hill and the author, most recently, of Remembering Survival: Inside a Nazi Slave-Labor Camp.
-(February 2019)
+Christopher R. Browning is Frank Porter Graham Professor of History Emeritus at the University of North Carolina at Chapel Hill and the author of Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland.
+(July 2020)

 Appeasement: Chamberlain, Hitler, Churchill, and the Road to War